MIT-Informatics/LegalTags/tools/expert/README.md

   cd .. && \
   rm -rf temp_gnuprolog
 ```
+TODO make sure the library is included in the classpath before compiling.
 ## Compiling

 There is a simple [Apache Ant](https://ant.apache.org/) `build.xml` file in this directory, and so the Java code can be compiled by executing `ant build`.